bengonzalez01/Arduino-Data-Visualization/README.md

 * Arduino SensorKit - Base

 ## Setup
+For Part 1:
 To run this project locally you must have an Arudino UNO R3 (+ SensorKit) connected to your computer and change the variable 'port' on the Arduino_Data_Collection_and_Basic_Visualization.ipynb file to the local path of the arduino.
-You also need to have the arduino code provided (the Sensors_Data_Ouput.ino file) uploaded and running on the Arduino UNO.
+You also need to have the Sensors_Data_Ouput.ino file uploaded and running on the Arduino UNO.

+For Part 2:
+Similar to Part 1, to run this project locally you must have an Arudino UNO R3 (+ SensorKit) connected to your computer and change the variable 'port' on the Arduino_Real_Time_Data_Plotting.py file to the local path of the arduino.
+You need to also have the Light_Sensor_Test.ino file uploaded and running on the Arduino UNO.

+For both, you must install the following Arduino and Python libraries:

-On the Arduino sketch, you need to download:
+On the Arduino sketches, you need to download:
 Arduino_SensorKit.h library

-For python you need to install following libraries: time (built-in) pip install numpy pip install matplotlib pip install serial
+For python you need to install following libraries:
+* time (built-in)
+* pip install numpy
+* pip install matplotlib
+* pip install serial

 ## Status
 This project is still in progress.
 I plan to expand by creating and adding a .py file (instead of a .ipynb file) that takes in user input on the amount of data values that are collected from the arduino, and the time between each value.
 From this, the user can also input what type of visualization they want on a chosen type of collected data.
-I also plan to add another .py file that allows for real time visualization of data as it is being retrieved from the arduino.